 I am currently a Senior Lecturer in Performing Arts at Leeds School of Arts.

 I am a creative associate of SBC Theatre company and Leeds Playhouse.
 I am member of the Natural Voice network and The Work Room, as well as founding member of interdisciplinary improvisation collective ICEBERG (Glasgow) and NoVan Theatre (Thessaloniki).

 Performance Making; I create interdisciplinary dance-theatre performances as a way of reflecting upon my observations of the world.
 My work combines choreography, live and recorded music, text and has included installation.
 I have a particular interest in the poetic elements that relationships between choreography and text can evoke, as well as our perception of the poetic within the socio-economic and ecological politics of the everyday.

 Voice Coaching; Combining elements from a variety of somatic and vocal practices, I support my students to tend to the well-being of their voice through approaching the body as a whole.
 My knowledge, experience, understanding of the body and ongoing research support me in creating spaces for my students to experience the full potential and strength of their voices.
-My singing preferences are on traditional Greek and Eastern European songs.
+My singing specialises on traditional Greek and Eastern European songs.

 For my ongoing project "Lull The World", I collect and record lullabies from around the world as a protest against borders.